Sudan

 Gum Arabic

-Sudan is the world’s largest producer and exporter of gum Arabic and accounts for about 70% of the world’s supply.
+Until the civil war broke out in 2023, Sudan was the world’s largest producer and exporter of gum Arabic, accounting for about 70% of the world’s supply.

 Export Products